3 Steps to Develop a Preferred Supplier List (PSL) for Your Company

 2. Evaluate the results.

 After you receive the returned forms, select only the ones that fit your company’s needs.
 For instance, if a vendor requests payment in 15 days but your accounting cycle only pays out once a month, you may want to exclude them from the list to avoid unnecessary late payment fees.
+Maybe one supplier closer by than the other so delivery times may be impacted.

 After you have narrowed down the list, type up a document that includes each of your preferred vendors by category.
 Include the company name, mailing address, and contact person’s name along with phone, email, and the most used items they carry.
 Once your document is complete, distribute your newly created preferred vendor list to key employees responsible for purchasing throughout your company.